-Insurance might not always be top of mind, but it’s important to review your policies regularly to ensure you’ve got the right cover
+Insurance might not always be top of mind, but it’s important to review your policies regularly to make sure you’ve got the right cover

-You probably don’t think about your insurance regularly, but there are certain times when you should consider talking to your insurance provider to update your policies, ensuring they best reflect your current lifestyle and insurance needs.
+You probably don’t think about your insurance regularly, but there are certain times when you should consider updating your policies to make sure they still reflect your lifestyle and insurance needs.

 When and why you should review your insurance